Relativistic Doppler effect: Visualization

 Figure 8.
 Comparison of the relativistic Doppler effect (top) with the non-relativistic effect (bottom).

-Fig. 8 helps us understand, in a rough qualitative sense, how the relativistic Doppler effect and relativistic aberration differ from the non-relativistic Doppler effect and non-relativistic aberration of light.
+Figure 8 helps us understand, in a rough qualitative sense, how the relativistic Doppler effect and relativistic aberration differ from the non-relativistic Doppler effect and non-relativistic aberration of light.
 Assume that the observer is uniformly surrounded in all directions by motionless yellow stars emitting monochromatic light of 570 nm.
 The arrows in each diagram represent the observer's velocity vector relative to its surroundings (and the medium, in non-relativistic case), with a magnitude of 0.89 c.